thomaswp/tuxblocks/README.md

 **ImageLayerTintable**: This class emulates the behavior of PlayN's ImageLayer interface but allows for tinting that works even on HTML5 Canvas backends.
 It works by overlaying a tinted version of the image on top of the original, and changing opacity to create variants in tint.

-**BaseScreen**: An extention of [TriplePlay](https://github.com/threerings/tripleplay)'s Screen class.
+**BaseScreen**: An extension of [TriplePlay](https://github.com/threerings/tripleplay)'s Screen class.
 This is the base of every screen you see in the game, which transition on- and off-screen by sliding into position.